Gratuit avec l'essai de 30 jours

 Description

-Award-winning New York Times reporter Donald G. McNeil, Jr. reflects on twenty-five years of covering pandemics—how governments react to them, how the media covers them, how they are exploited, and what we can do to prepare for the next one.
+Award-winning New York Times reporter Donald G. McNeil, Jr. reflects on twenty-five years of covering pandemics—how governments react to them, how the media covers them, how they are exploited, and what we can do to prepare for the next one—in this “fascinating, ferocious fusillade against humanity’s two deadliest enemies: disease and itself” (The Economist).

-The Wisdom of Plagues is his account of what he learned over a quarter-century of reporting in over sixty countries.
-Many science reporters understand the basics of diseases—how a virus works, for example, or what goes into making a vaccine.
+The Wisdom of Plagues is “must-reading for preparing us better for the next unavoidable epidemic” (Peter Piot, MD, co-discoverer of Ebola) as McNeil shares his account of what he learned over a quarter-century of reporting in over sixty counties.
+Many science reporters understand the basics of diseases—from how a virus works to what goes into making a vaccine.
 But very few understand the psychology of how small outbreaks turn into pandemics, why people refuse to believe they’re at risk, or why they reject protective measures like quarantine or vaccines.
 The COVID-19 pandemic was the story McNeil had trained his whole life to cover.
 His expertise and breadth of sources let him make many accurate predictions in 2020 about the course that a deadly new virus would take and how different countries would respond.

 By the time McNeil wrote his last New York Times stories, he had not lost his compassion—but he had grown far more stone-hearted about how governments should react.
 He had witnessed enough disasters and read enough history to realize that while every epidemic is different, failure was the one constant.
 Small case-clusters ballooned into catastrophe because weak leaders became mired in denial.
 Citizens refused to make even minor sacrifices for the common good.
 They were encouraged in that by money-hungry entrepreneurs and power-hungry populists.
 Science was ignored, obvious truths were denied, and the innocent too often died.
-In The Wisdom of Plagues, McNeil offers tough, prescriptive advice on what we can do to improve global health and be better prepared for the inevitable next pandemic.
+In The Wisdom of Plagues, “one of the most enlightening books on public health” (Lena Wen, MD), McNeil offers tough, prescriptive advice on what we can do to improve global health and be better prepared for the inevitable next pandemic.

 ©2024 Donald G. McNeil, Jr. (P)2024 Simon & Schuster Audio